EudyContreras/Chartastic/features.md

 This document contains information about what each element of of the bar chart should feature.
 Features that are checked are currently supported by **Chartastic**

+## General Requirements

+* Allow the chart to have empty state for when there is no data to be shown.
+* Allow the user to specify rules for how the chart will be built.
+* The chart should have a loading state during data fetch or process with progress indication.
+* Allow the user to specify rules for how much data is shown based on some criteria.
+* Allow the user to specify min and max sizes for the chart.
+* Allow the user to specify visual rendering rules for different screen orientations.
+* Each chart element should be able to handle all sorts of touch and gesture events.
+* Allow the user to specify transitions between the states of the chart.
+* The chart plot are should allow scroll, zoom and panning.
+* The user should be able to bind to charts that share a dataset
+* The chart should support different types of axis values.
+* The chart plot are should support different chart types stacked on top of eachother.
+* The chart should support custom tooltip layout.
+* The chart shoudl support custom element layouts.

 ## Bar Chart

  - [x] The chart should be able to represent ranges from positive to negative